jotasprout/jotasprout.github.io-OLD/_posts/2017-08-25-E-is-for-Email.markdown

 I should try sending a message to me from this new account from the command line ...

+Successfully sent from local <new-user> to local <first-user> and from local <new-user> to my gMail account.
+Both worked. <new-user> shows up as that user (re: questions below).
+Also notable is all emails are going directly into my Inbox instead of spam.
+That may be because I trained gMail that mail from roxorsoxor.com isn't spam so I definitely still need to finish all this email shizzle so others can receive email without any problem.

+Replying to <new-user> doesn't get returned as undeliverable but checking `mail` as <new-user> still shows `No mail for <new-user>`.

 ## No, Now Wait a Second ...